 February 2017 Archives

+Rock, meet hard place.
 On the one side, sophisticated audiences are watching more video online and demand ever-higher quality.
 On the other, your challenge to simply deliver - keeping in mind scalability, workflow complexity, and cost.

+The numbers are impressive.
 By 2020, Digital TV Research predicts the Over-the-Top (OTT) video market will be worth $55 billion in consumer spending.
 In the U.S., the average OTT-enabled household already has 1.4 subscriptions to providers such as Netflix and Amazon, and that number is rapidly increasing.
 In China, eMarketer expects subscription video on demand to increase by a stunning 1,400 percent in the next five years.

 Three key questions to ask yourself before your next Day 1: Do I have the right infrastructure to support my game?
 How well am I protecting my product and players?
 Do I have the capacity to expand and adapt?
 Most companies ask themselves these questions... after their game server's gone offline or while they're fending off a DDoS attack.

 It's a fact: if you can't give your viewers the quality they expect, they'll take their eyeballs elsewhere.
 Usually in less than two seconds.
 That's why you'll want to pay particular attention to your network architecture.
 All those servers, connections, and delivery mechanisms can make the crucial difference between optimal quality and a lousy stream.
 So, how do you get it right?

 You have years to bring your game from vision to reality.
 And just 30 days to make it a success.
 Successful games see higher revenue through add-ons and downloadable content.
 They help you secure funding and resources for your next big idea.
 But a staggering 95 percent of players leave a game within its first 30 days.

 With cyberthreats increasing in size and scope, businesses are scrambling to find new ways to protect their financial and human capital assets.
 Many enterprise solutions offer endpoint protection and network security, but the SMB sector doesn't have the budget to deploy enterprise security solutions and typically lacks the in-house expertise to keep their networks and users adequately protected.
 In particular, as employees bring mobile devices onto corporate networks, and with

 You've probably seen a long list of complaints from players, and it might even drive you to say, "If I can't keep them all happy, what's the point?"
 But some concerns deserve your attention, and most of those fall into a single theme.
+In a word: friction.

 Over the last two years, Akamai has seen an increase in the number of customers who wish to run their own review of Akamai, either to satisfy their own information security or risk management program, or to gain the expertise to explain Akamai to their regulators and consumers.
 This increase is due to a confluence of factors, from Akamai's increased global sales presence, to heightened regulation of certain verticals by

 The fourth quarter of 2016 was relatively quiet for web application attacks.
 The biggest sales season of the year usually signals a marked increase in the number of attacks for all customers - especially retailers.
 Many merchants breathed a sigh of relief at not being attacked during their most important shopping days.